 This is a two-bedroom Ranch Style home located in a quiet neighborhood.
 This would be an excellent buy for an investor interested in rental property or for resale after repairs.
 The deed which contains the legal description to the property may be examined at the Office of the Floyd County Court Clerk in Deed Book 306, Page 007.
 Farmers Home Administration holds a First Mortgage Lien on this property that will be released after the sale.

-Terms: CASH, or 10% of the bid price on the day of sale with good and sufficient bond for the balance, bearing interest at the legal rate as set forth on the Judgement and Order of Sale filed with the U.S. District Court, until paid, due and payable 30 days from the date of sale, and said bond having the effect of a judgement.
-Upon default by the purchaser, the deposit shall be INQUIRIES should be directed to:
+Terms: CASH, or 10% of the bid price on the day of sale with good and sufficient bond for the balance, bearing interest at the legal rate as set forth on the Judgement and Order of Sales.

-County Supervisor Farmers Home Administration (606) 886-9545 Kevin D. Antle, room and laundry room.
-Near Prestonsburg.
-Call 789-3191.
-HOUSE FOR SALE: Lo-FOR RENT OR SALE: LOTS FOR SALE.
-Also have trailers for sale.
-Land contract.
-Call 886-1882 for more information.
-3204.
+with the U.S. District Court, until paid, due and payable 30 days from the date of sale, a bond having the effect of a judgement.
+Upon default by the purchaser, the deposit sh

+Kevin D. Antle

+Thursday, February 25, 1993

+1:00 p.m.

+This is a two-bedroom Ranch Style home located in a quiet neighborhood.
+This would be an

+INOURIES should be directed to:

+County Supervisor Farmers Home Administration

-For Rent FOR RENT: Two bedroom HOUSE FOR RENT: Loapartment.
+FOR RENT: Two bedroom apartment.
+All electric.
 Unfurnished.
-Deposit and 3171. references.
+Deposit and references.
 Call 358-9142.

 EFFICIENCY APARTMENT FOR RENT.
 Near Martin.
 Furnished.
 Call 285-0232.

-FOR RENT: Two 2 bedroom apartments.
+FOR RENT: Two 2 bed-room apartments.
 Utilities not included.
 Deposit required.
 Call 874-8065.

-FOR RENT: 14x70 trailer.
-Three bedrooms, 1 1/2 baths.
+FOR RENT: 14x70 trailer Three bedrooms, 1 1/2 baths.
 Banner. \$300/month plus utilities. \$100 deposit.
 Call 874-9839 or 874-0402.

-HOUSE FOR RENT OR SALE: Three bedroom, two Minutes from Prestonsburg. \$400 per month (rent) plus utilities and security deposit.
+HOUSE FOR RENT OR SALE: Three bedroom, two bath.
+Minutes from Prestonsburg. \$400 per month (rent) plus utilities and security deposit.
 Call 886-9012 for an appointment.

+Extra Income

-Extra Income For Rent All electric, cated at Ivel.
-Phone 478- HOUSE FOR RENT: Two bedroom.
-Unfurnished.
-Martin, behind Our Lady of the Way. \$300 plus utilities.
-Deposit required.
-Call 285- SMALL APARTMENT FOR RENT.
-Located near Highlands Regional.
-One person.
+HOUSE FOR RENT: Two Unfurnished Martin, behind Our Lady of the Way. \$300 plus utilities Deposit required.
+Call 285-

+SMALL APARTMENT FOR RENT.
+Located near High-lands Regional.
+One per-son.
 No pets. \$150/month plus utilities.
 Call 886-2098.

 TOWNHOUSE APART-MENT FOR RENT: Two bedroom, one bath.
 Stove, refrigerator.
-Central heat/ air.
+Central heat. air.
 Five minutes from city at U.S. 23 and Rt.
 80. \$375/ month plus utilities. \$300 deposit.
 One year lease.
 No pets.
 Call 874-2362 or 353-8077.

+House & Lot

+AUCTION

-House & Lot Saturday, February 13, 1 p.m.
+Saturday, February 13, 1 p.m.

+LOCATION: Goble-Roberts Addition Prestonsburg, Ky., on the

+corner of 3rd street & Mays Avenue.

-LOCATION: Goble-Roberts Addition Prestonsburg, Ky., on the Tom Goebel & Co. has been authorized to sell for Mary Ann Sweeney the following 1 1/2 story brick home situated on a large lot improved with the following: living rm., large family rm. w/wagon wheel chandeliers, 2 additional bedrooms, master bedroom w/full bath, built-in kitchen including dishwasher, ref. and stove, microwave, oak cabinets, and more; dining area, full bath and a large covered porch all on the main level.
+Tom Goebel & Co. has been authorized to sell for Mary Ann Sweeney the following 1 1/2 story brick home situated on a large lot improved with the following: living rm., large family rm. w/wagon wheel chandeliers, 2 additional bedrooms, master bedroom w/full bath, built-in kitchen including dishwasher, ref. and stove, microwave, oak cabinets, and more; dining area, full bath and a large covered porch all on the main level.
 Upstairs has 2 bedrooms, a large family room (or den) full bath and storage area.

-Other improvements include: a large carport and outside deck, chain link fencing, an unattached 2-car garage (27'x24') w/an upstairs efficiency apt, including a living area w/murphy bed, new oak cabinets, full bath and an outside entrance.
+Other improvements include: a large carport and outside deck, chain link fencing, an unattached 2-car garage (27'x24') w/an upstairs efficiency apt. including a living area w/murphy bed, new oak cabinets, full bath and an outside entrance.
 There is also a 16'x32' in-ground heated swimming pool w/a concrete pool side, and a dressing area w/full bath.
-The home has carpet, F/A gas heat, A/C, brick exterior, good roof, gutters, and concrete drives all on NOTE: This is a very nice home, improved with all the comforts of easy living and great location.
+The home has carpet, F/A gas heat, of easy living and great location.
 Be sure to attend this auction.
-TERMS: 10% down day of auction, the balance on or before 30 For more information call:
+TERMS: 10% down day of auction, the balance on or before 30